charvolant/de-calixtinus/doc/CAMINO.md

 ```
 The fields are

+* `id` A unique identifier for the PoI.
+  This is usually an extension of the location the PoI is associated with.
 * `name` The name of the PoI, possibly [localised](#localisation)
 * `description` Any optional [descriptive](#description) information
 * `type` The PoI (location) type
+* `categories` The broad PoI categories.
+  If not specfied, then a default set will be used.
+  For example, a cathedral defaults to both religious and historical.
 * `position` The latitude and longitude of the PoI
 * `hours` An optional set of [opening hours](#calendar-and-times) showing when the PoI is open
+* `time` An optional estimate of how long (in hours) a visitor will spend at the PoI.
+  This is used by the planner to factor in visiting time during a days walk.
+  If not specified, then the PoI is assumed to be one of passing interest that does not
+  need time to be included in planning.
 * `events` An optional list of [events](#events) associated with the PoI

 ### Events